$0 Wales — Care Needs Assessment Checklist

 • A dependent child under 18

-• A relative aged 60 or over
+• A dependent relative aged 60 or over

 • A relative who is incapacitated (claiming disability benefits)